RMHogervorst/blog/content/post/2021-07-12-integrating-r-into-production/index.en.md

 * some insight into what the process is doing: logging
 * notifications to the right people when something goes wrong: alerting

 I super enjoyed finding talks that hit those points.
+And I will highlight a few of them.

 ### Gergely Daroczi - Using R to Empower a Precision Dosing Web Application